CSCfi/csc-user-guide/docs/computing/modules.md

 module list
 ```

-For general module information one uses command `module help`.
+For general information about a module, one uses command `module help`.
 For
-example, to get more information about loaded module `intel`,
+example, to get more information about loaded module `intel`, use:
-use:

 ```text
 module help intel
 ```

 Load new modules to your environment with `load` command, for
-example load the `intel-mpi` module using:
+example to load the `intel-mpi` module use:

 ```text
 module load intel-mpi